OctopusDeploy/blog/blog/2020-05/self-service-database-provisioning-with-octopus-runbooks-and-redgate-sql-clone/index.md

 ![Adding a step to the runbook](octopus_add_step.png)

-Hover over the **Redgate – SQL Clone, Create Clone** step template and you should either see a green button that says **ADD** or **INSTALL AND ADD**, depending on whether or not the step template is already installed on your Octopus Deploy server.
+Hover over the **Redgate – SQL Clone, Create Clone** step template, and you will either see a green button that says **ADD** or **INSTALL AND ADD**, depending on whether or not the step template is already installed on your Octopus Deploy server.
 Click the green button.

 ([If you want to inspect the code before installing, you can do so here](https://library.octopus.com/step-templates/96d88bbf-2e0a-4630-b4b6-bd179effedd7/actiontemplate-redgate-sql-clone,-create-clone).
 All four SQL Clone step templates are mostly copy/paste jobs from the example PowerShell snippets on [the Redgate documentation pages](https://documentation.red-gate.com/clone4/automation/powershell-worked-examples).)